• Skip to primary navigation

 Ingredients for Blackstone Breakfast Sliders

-• Bacon – We like to use thick cut bacon for the best flavor and most crispy and crunchy texture.
+• Bacon – We like to use thick cut bacon for the best flavor and most crispy, crunchy texture.

 • Ground pork sausage – For a fun and spicy kick, use hot breakfast sausage.
 Otherwise, you can use regular pork sausage or one specifically seasoned for a tasty breakfast dish.